spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-reactors/creating-and-configuring-reactors.md

 }
 ```

+Just by adding a typehint of the event you want to handle makes our package call that method when the typehinted event occurs.
+All methods specified in your project can also make use of method injection, so you can resolve any dependencies you need in those methods as well.

 ## Getting the uuid of an event

 In most cases you want to have access to the event that was fired.
 When [using aggregates]() your events probably won't contain the uuid associated with that event.
 To get to the uuid of an event simply add a parameter called `$uuid` that typehinted as a string.